pagrossi91/home-lab/media-services/README.md

 # User and timezone settings
 LOCAL_USER=1000
 TZ=America/New_York
-DIRECTORY=. # This for most OS setups, excluding Unraid
+APPDATA_DIR=. # This for most OS setups, excluding Unraid
-# DIRECTORY=/mnt/user/appdata/media-services # This is for Unraid setups
+# APPDATA_DIR=/mnt/user/appdata/media-services # This is for Unraid setups

 # Plex Configuration
 PLEX_CLAIM=claim-xxxxxxxxxx  # Get from plex.tv/claim